0dataapp/awesome-0data/README.md

 - [Wildland](https://wildland.io): Backend-agnostic docker for your data.
 - [PDS Interop](https://pdsinterop.org/conventions/overview/): Encouraging interoperability between personal data stores by documenting conventions.
 - [Sockethub](http://sockethub.org): Enables web applications to use protocols traditionally inaccessible or impractical in a browser.
-- ["Export considered harmful" by Andy Matuschak](https://twitter.com/andy_matuschak/status/1452438176996347907): The difference between 'export' snapshots and 'use this data elsewhere'.
-- ["File over app" by Steph Ango](https://stephango.com/file-over-app): Philosophy to create digital artifacts that last.
-- ["Bring Your Own Client" by Geoffrey Litt](https://www.geoffreylitt.com/2021/03/05/bring-your-own-client.html): Freedom to choose your favorite application to interact with some data.
-- ["Composability with other tools" by Gordon Brander](https://subconscious.substack.com/p/composability-with-other-tools): Why are most of our tools silos?
-- ["Universal data portability" by Alexander Obenauer](https://alexanderobenauer.com/labnotes/002/): What if you could browse your stuff in one fluid interface, without considering their differing data types?
-- ["The future needs files" Scott Jenson](https://jenson.org/files/): The power of files comes from them being powerful nouns.

 # Apps
 - [Spendlab](https://www.spendlab.org): Visual budget planning.